Tips for Safe Bike Riding

 • Always wear a helmet and make sure it fits properly.
 For more information, view NHTSA’s Fitting Your Bike Helmet Guide.

 • Be visible.
 Wear light and bright colors during the day.
 Use while light in the front and red lights at the back, reflectors, and white clothing when it is dark or dusk.
+Click here for a short dramatic depiction of the difference between using lights and reflectors and not.

 • Ride on the right side of the street.